iyzico/recruitment/README.md

 The engineering department is entirely managed and developed through [Agile](http://agilemanifesto.org/iso/tr/manifesto.html) culture and mindset.
 We believe that the [engineering cultures] we have cultivated and our [technical processes] we have created are very special.
 We have important steps in our backlog that will shake the sector in the future.
 We are proud that iyzico is among the rare companies in this field both in Turkey and in the world.

-On social media, our [Twitter](https://twitter.com/iyzicoeng) and [Instagram](https://www.instagram.com/iyzicoengineering) accounts can give you insights from different angles.

 Quality software can be realized by excellent engineers.
 If you are passionate, disciplined and motivated and you are interested in joining iyzico, we would be very happy to meet with you.

 ## Zen of iyzicoders